| Title: | Representation of DET Curve with Confidence Intervals |

 Further attributes that will be passed to the |

 A 'DETs' object.
-This object contains in the attribute 'detCurves' the list of DET curves, one per classifier.
-Each DET curve is an object of class "DET".
-This object contains the parameters of the DET curve (false positive ratio, false negative ratio, and the thresholds used), along with the Equal Error Rate (EER).
-If the CI was calculated, it includes the median,
+The object's 'detCurves' attribute contains one DET curve per classifier.
+Each DET curve is an object of class "DET", containing the DET curve parameters (false positive ratio, false negative ratio, and thresholds), along with the Equal Error Rate (EER).
+If the CI was calculated, the object also includes the median,

-upper and lower extremes of the CI of the false negative ratio and EER.
-Check the 'show' function to know more details on the outcomes saved in a 'DETs' object.
+upper, and lower CI limits for the false negative ratio and EER.
+Use the show method for more details about the results saved in a 'DETs' object.

-From a 'DETs' object, the function extracts either computes the confidence interval (CI) of each DET curve of the object.
+From a 'DETs' object, the function extracts or computes the confidence interval (CI) of each DET curve in the object.

 detc.ci( dets = NULL, conf = 0.95, positive = "", parallel = TRUE, ncores = detectCores(), nboot = 2000, plot = FALSE, ... )detc.ci( dets = NULL, conf = 0.95, positive = "", parallel = TRUE, ncores = detectCores(), nboot = 2000, plot = FALSE, ... )